Effortlessly prepare the juiciest, most flavorful, tender turkey breast with this easy recipe for Instant Pot Turkey Breast.

+- Impressive Results.
 The moist heat from the instant pot perfectly cooks the turkey, without drying out the meat, while the homemade herb butter infuses the turkey with flavor.
-Finished with a rich gravy, Instant Pot Turkey Breast is not only easy to make but also delivers impressive results.
+Finished with a rich gravy, Instant Pot Turkey Breast is not only easy to make but also delivers delicious, juicy turkey.

 In my experience, an instant pot can hold the following sized turkey breasts: